 Double knit (DK) which is the thinnest I use.
 This makes a lighter weight coat suitable for more delicate dogs and is the best choice for small coats up to around 15" length, which will require about 100g yarn.
 A textured stitch pattern adds depth and warmth without too much weight.
 Above 18" length, aran would be better.

-Aran weight, a medium weight yarn often with a proportion of wool but rarely available in 'pretty' colours except the self patterning acrylic yarns.
+Aran weight, a medium weight yarn often with a proportion of wool but rarely available in 'pretty' colours.
 Suitable for coats up to roughly 20" length which might need 150g.
 Not suitable for very small coats below 12" or those above 24" length.

 Sizes and quantities given are a very rough guide only, please ask, most things are possible even if not ideal or if experience suggests that a particular combo will not make a good coat.
 Any yarn with a high proportion of wool will be heavier and will require a larger amount to make a coat.